ga4gh/compliance/docs/WritingATest.md

 some server interaction, then makes some assertions about the results of the interaction (examining the returned status, or the returned object(s)).

-The CTK starts with normal JUnit, then provides two major GA4GH-specific facilities: datatyped-communications with the target server, and flexible assertions about the returned objects.
+The CTK starts with normal JUnit, then provides three major GA4GH-specific facilities:
+1. data-typed communications with the target server
+1. services to track and summarize communications and to provide domain-specific information based on the Schemas
+1. fluent test-assertions about the domain objects (and collections of them)

+The following sections elaborate on each of these in terms of writing tests.

 ### JUnit Test Mechanics